 Recommendation of a combination of 3 AC/SO, including at least one SO and one AC in agreement.

 Reviews would be focused on identifying necessary changes or amendments to the existing statement of work.
-The outcomes of a Periodic Review are not limited but not either prescribed and could include a variety of recommendations.
+The outcomes of a Periodic Review are not limited and could include a variety of recommendations.

-What should be the process for reviewing or amending SOWs (including approval by the community and acceptance by ICANN)?
+What should be the process for reviewing or amending IANA SOWs (including approval by the community and acceptance by ICANN)?

-The review could identify recommended amendments to the IANA Statement of Work to address any performance deficiencies, or to the Charter of the Customer Standing Committee to address any issues or deficiencies.
+The review could identify recommended amendments to the IANA SOW to address any performance deficiencies, or to the Charter of the Customer Standing Committee to address any issues or deficiencies.
 The process of developing and approving amendments would take place through a defined process that included, at minimum, the following steps, in advance of an amendment to either document being proposed:

 Consultation with the IANA Functions Operator;

-Consultation with the Customer Standing Committee;
+Consultation with the CSC;

 Public input session for ccTLD and gTLD operators; and